This section is about the thermodynamics of an atmosphere that consists of an ideal, monatomic gas with the individual gas constant $R_s$.

 In a stable atmosphere, $\theta$ is a possible vertical coordinate, one speaks of isentropic coordinates, since the surfaces with the same vertical coordinate are surfaces with the same entropy.

-Now the definition of the potential temperature should be inserted into the equation of state:
+Now the definition of the potential temperature is to be inserted into the equation of state:

 \[ \begin{align} p &= \rho R_s\theta\left(\frac{p}{p_0}\right)^{R_s/c^{(p)}}\Rightarrow p^{1 - R_s/c^{(p)}} = \rho R_s\theta\frac{1}{p_0^{R_s/c^{(p)}}}\tag{9.64}\label{eq:state_theta_deriv_0}\\ \Rightarrow p^{1/\kappa} &= \rho R_s\theta\frac{1}{p_0^{R_s/c^{(p)}}}\Rightarrow p = \left(\rho R_s\theta\right)^\kappa\left(\frac{1}{p_0}\right)^{\kappa - 1}\tag{9.65}\label{eq:state_theta} \end{align} \]